On the List Update Problem with Advice: Concluding remarks

 \section{Concluding remarks}

 It is generally assumed that the offline oracle that generates advice bits has unbounded computational power.
 We used this assumption when we showed that $\opt(\sigma)$ bits are sufficient to achieve an optimal solution in Section~\ref{optSol}.
 However, for the algorithm introduced in Section~\ref{bestThree}, the advice bits can be generated in polynomial time.
+Table \ref{summa} provides a summary of the provided bounds for the competitive ratio of different algorithms.

 The offline version of the list update problem is known to be NP-hard~\cite{Ambuh00}.
 In this sense, our algorithm can be seen as a linear-time approximation algorithm with an approximation ratio of at most $1.\bar{6}$; this is, to the best of our knowledge, the best deterministic offline algorithm for the problem.
-It should be mentioned that there is a randomized online algorithm \BIT which also has a competitive ratio of $1.\bar{6}$ against an oblivious adversary~\cite{ReWeSl94}. \BIT maintains a bit for each item and flips the bit on each access; whenever the bit becomes `0' it moves the item to the front.
-The bits are initially set uniformly at random; hence, \BIT uses $l$ bits of advice for lists of length $l$. \COMB is another randomized algorithm which makes use of a linear number of random bits and improves the competitive ratio to $1.6$~\cite{AlvoWe95}.
-We can conclude that there are online algorithms which achieve a competitive ratio of at most 1.6 when provided a linear (in the length of the list) number of advice bits.
+As mentioned earlier, the randomized algorithm COMB~\cite{AlvoWe95}, which is $1.6$-competitive, implies the existence of an online algorithm achieving a competitive ratio of at most $1.6$ when provided a linear (in the length of the list) number of advice bits.
 However, from a practical point of view, it is not clear how an offline oracle can smartly generate such bits of advice.
-Moreover, our results (Theorem~\ref{upperth}) indicate that, regardless of how the initial bits are generated, algorithm \BIT has a competitive ratio of 2.5 against adaptive adversaries.
-This follows since an adaptive adversary can learn the original random bits from the behavior of \BIT by requesting all items once, and then give requests to change 0-bits to 1-bits.
+Moreover, our results (Theorem~\ref{upperth}) indicate that, regardless of how the initial bits are generated, algorithm \BIT has a competitive ratio of $2.5$ against adaptive adversaries.
+This follows since an adaptive adversary can learn the original random bits from the behavior of \BIT by requesting all items once, and then give requests to change $0$-bits to $1$-bits.
 This initial subsequence has constant length (proportional to the length of the list).
 After this, with a renaming of items based on their current order in the list, the adversary can treat \BIT as \MTFO and give $\sigma_{\delta}$ from the proof of Lemma~\ref{lower3full3}.

-We proved that the competitive ratio of the better algorithm between \MTFE, \MTFO, and \TS is at least 1.6 and at most $1.\bar{66}$.
+We proved that the competitive ratio of the best algorithm among \MTFE, \MTFO, and \TS is at least $1.6$ and at most $1.\bar{6}$.
 Similarly, for the better algorithm between \MTFE and \MTFO the competitive ratio is between 1.75 and 2.
 It would be interesting to close these gaps.